 As expected, on January 22, 2019, GROUNDFLOOR was repaid in full with the contract interest rate of 14.5%.
 Investors received their principal plus contract interest during the entirety of the initial loan term and through the court proceedings.
 As a result, investors ended up earning more interest than they would have had the loan been completed -- they received 14.5% contract interest over 17 months versus over just 12 months.

 While it is never our first choice to have a loan falling into a default state, we pride ourselves on working quickly and efficiently to salvage whatever we can from any problematic situation.
 In this instance, our Asset Management team is to be commended for their speedy, proactive action to achieve a good resolution and to protect investors’ interests.
-Ultimately, not only did each investor receive full repayment of their principal, they also received more contract interest, meaning everyone ended up making more money than they would have otherwise -- with only a four-month delay in repayment.
-This is due entirely to the Asset Management team’s diligence and attention to detail.
+Not only did each investor receive full repayment of their principal, they also received more contract interest overall -- with only a four-month delay in repayment.

-At GROUNDFLOOR, we’re passionate about providing our customers with careful, personalized attention, and we are constantly monitoring active loans so we can take the necessary measures at the first signs of trouble.
-The Asset Management team meets weekly to review portfolios and identify potential problems.
+Our Asset Management team reviews and monitors active loans weekly so we can take necessary measures at the first signs of trouble.
 Additionally, when a property anywhere in the country has cause for concern, our team conducts in-person site visits to assess the situation and provide face-to-face support for the borrower.
 Finally, for projects happening in and around Atlanta, our team carries out site visits almost every week to check in with our local borrowers.

 GROUNDFLOOR operates on core values that include trustworthiness, accountability, and commitment, and we’re proud that this particular loan offered the opportunity to showcase that in real time.
 For more information on how we analyze and monitor our loan performance more generally, please refer to our Asset Management walkthrough blog post.